 Academic advising services for all programs are available through the Academic Success Center.
-Advising services are available to educate current students on current curriculum; interpret academic policies and procedures; assist with the development of a personalized academic schedule and support students in achieving their educational and vocational goals.
+Advising services are available to educate current students on current degree requirements and curriculum; provide individualized long-term program planning for part time and full time students; interpret academic policies and procedures; assist with the development of a personalized academic schedule; and support students in achieving their educational and vocational goals.